By Dr. Ginger's Team / June 3, 2022

 Knowing what we do about the benefits of xylitol, it’s no wonder we’re hearing more and more buzz about it in terms of oral health.
 In addition to regular brushing and flossing, adding xylitol to your dental hygiene routine may tip the scales in favor of fewer cavities and healthier teeth—and who doesn’t want that?

 Now that you know about all the good stuff xylitol can do, why not consider making the switch?
 Dr. Ginger’s Coconut Toothpaste and Mouthwash combine the cavity-fighting benefits of xylitol plus the unique cleaning and detoxifying power of coconut oil to put the power of prevention at your fingertips.
-They’re also fluoride free and feature our refreshing coconut-mint flavor that the whole family will love.
-Click here to order yours today or to learn more about our other oral health care products.
+They’re also fluoride-free and feature our refreshing coconut-mint flavor that the whole family will love.